Force over Distance: Chapter 28

 //Right.
 You’ve made your point,// Rush snapped. //Let's get this over with.//

-The doors next to them slid open.
-As soon as they cleared the doorway they paused, shoulder-to-shoulder to take in Scott and James who had, presumably, switched with McKay and Carter.
+The doors next to them slid open to reveal Scott and James who had, presumably, switched with McKay and Carter.

 Except.

-The indolent alertness of Scott’s posture suggested it was highly unlikely he’d actually switched with McKay.
+The indolent alertness of Scott’s pose suggested it was highly unlikely he’d actually switched with McKay.

 Damn it.

-“Identify yourselves please.”
-Young closed his hand on the back of Rush’s jacket and stopped him before he got too far into the room.
+“Identify yourselves.”
+Young closed his hand on the back of Rush’s jacket and stopped him before he got more than a few steps into the room.

 //I’d advise a little more self control,// the scientist projected, with poisonous solicitude.